 Every organization is different, but we’ve seen most of our customers apply one of two approaches when deciding how they will gather feedback with Delighted.

-If your organization is more relationship-based like a SaaS business, web agency, law firm, etc., you may opt to send using the snapshot approach.
+If your organization is more relationship-based like a SaaS business, web agency, law firm, etc., you may opt to survey using the snapshot approach.
 This method involves sending to a cross section of people on a regular basis.
 This method works well when you’re interested in capturing feedback from both new and old customers.
-You’ll also have more predictability around how much feedback you can expect, as you will be controlling how many people you send to in each batch.
+You’ll also have more predictability around how much feedback you can expect, as you will be controlling how many people you survey with each batch.

-Some customers choose to send to 1/12th of their user base each month.
-Others send to 1/52nd of their user base each week.
+Some customers choose to survey 1/12th of their user base each month.
+Others will survey 1/52nd of their user base each week.
 This approach allows you to connect with your entire user base at least once a year while still getting feedback on a regular basis.